How Long Do You Have to File a Slip and Fall Claim?

 You slip, fall, get injured, and think it’s someone else’s fault.
 How long do you have to file your accident claim?
-It depends on where you got hurt.
+It depends.

 How Much Time Do You Have To File A Slip and Fall Injury Claim?